-Looking for delicious vegan chocolate chip cookies that are healthy too?
-This recipe uses arrowroot and oat flours as well as coconut sugar for more fiber and less sugar, without sacrificing flavor.
+Looking for a recipe for the best vegan chocolate chip cookies that are healthy too?
+Look no further.
+This recipe uses arrowroot and oat flours as well as coconut sugar for more fiber and less sugar.
+So we get digestible cookies without sacrificing flavor.

 Chocolate chip cookies reportedly became popular in the 1930s after Ruth Graves Wakefield of the Toll House Inn in the town of Whitman, Massachusetts, added cut-up chunks of a semi-sweet Nestlé chocolate bar to a cookie recipe.